 All computing carried out on LCRC clusters is associated with a specific project (also known as an account in Slurm).
 Whenever a computing job runs on any computing node, the time the job uses will be counted and recorded as computing used by the associated project.
 A job must have a project in order to run on the computing nodes and will be assigned to your default project if none has been specified in your job script.
 A project must also have computing time available in order to run.

-This page describes projects in detail, including policies, concepts, background, etc. Valuable links that will again be mentioned below include:
+This page describes projects in detail, including policies, concepts, background, etc.

 The Project Life Cycle